LogoPixi’VN

 'You lose this time!' crowed the croupier.

-• if a weave (In following example shove) is attached to a one time choice, and it is opened with -> shove it will not invalidate the one time choice.
+• if a weave (in following example shove) is attached to a one time choice, and it is opened with -> shove it will not invalidate the one time choice.
 To invalidate it you will have to select the choice as usual.

 Here is an example: